Carolyn Campbell, Snowy Plover Biological Technician

 I will never forget that ride out to Chimney Rock and to the Lighthouse.
 It was at that moment I decided my journey was over.
 The plan was to continue to South America on my motorcycle, but once I found Marin, I thought, "I am finally home."
 And a major part of home has always been the Point Reyes National Seashore.
 For the last 35 years, I have never lived more than a one-hour drive away from the park.

 John F. Kennedy established Point Reyes as a National Seashore on September 13, 1962.
 And what a great day for America.
 71,000 acres of diverse habitat was protected forever, for all of us.
-It is the best place to see gray whales migrating, elephant seals birthing, tule elk bulging, snowy plovers nesting, lost migrant warblers in the cypress trees, working dairy ranches, regenerating Bishop pine forests, a Kule Loklo-reconstructed Miwok village, the epicenter of the 1906 San Francisco earthquake, and it goes on and on.
+It is the best place to see gray whales migrating, elephant seals birthing, tule elk bulging, snowy plovers nesting, lost migrant warblers in the cypress trees, working dairy ranches, regenerating Bishop pine forests, a Kule Loklo-reconstructed Miwok village, the epicenter of the 1906 San Francisco earthquake...the list goes on and on.
 You could spend a lifetime exploring this park.